denten-books/plain-text/0-intro.md

-To understand something small about the physical realities of "turning" virtual "pages" is to create a space capable of supporting agency, desire, or dissent.[@CITE HARCOURT] The digitally displaced hold on to the discomfort of the encounter with the machine.
+To understand something small about the physical realities of "turning" virtual "pages" is to create a space capable of supporting agency, desire, or dissent.[^ln-dissent] The digitally displaced hold on to the discomfort of the encounter with the machine.
 Estrangement, always at the heart of immigrant or queer poetics, reconciles without seeking wholeness or integration.
 I dedicate this book then to queers and immigrants, literal and